Audio entertainment is not a new trend. It has been around since wireless telegraphs were used to transmit radio waves in the late 1800s.

 You can then listen to thousands of podcasts from around the world.
 Some of the apps that cater to this space include:

-Podcasts are not only available on different mobile apps but also on web browsers such as Chrome, Microsoft Edge, or Safari.
+Podcasts are available on different mobile apps and web browsers such as Chrome, Microsoft Edge, or Safari.
 You can listen to them from a desktop computer or laptop or the web browser on your smartphone.

 Podcasts are often free.
 But there are also some premium podcast shows you have to subscribe to for a fee to listen to.
 Some free podcasts offer additional paid content, such as bonus episodes or behind-the-scenes content.